FrederikHartung/pokeRogueBot/README_developer.md

 - [x] apply revive item
 - [x] handling a failed run
 - [ ] getting the attack move from the summary ui handler
-- [ ] learn attack decision
 - [ ] try to catch a pokemon
 - [ ] check if the damage calculation is correct
 - [ ] enemy health calculation
+- [ ] modifier shop refactoring
+- [ ] learn attack decision
-- [ ] if a exception is thrown, the run should be stopped, saved as error and then a new run should be started
+- [ ] if an exception is thrown, the run should be stopped, saved as error and then a new run should be started
 - [ ] adding the savegame index to a runpropterty
 - [ ] load savegame instead of continue
 - [ ] give the heal item in double fights the correct pokemon